-Replacement smart cards can be requested online (in the case of lost, damaged or stolen cards).

-Please be aware that replacements for lost cards will incur a charge where applicable.
-Further information can be found at liverpool.ac.uk/ student-administration/my-student-record/mystudent-id-card/
+Replacement smart cards can either be obtained from the Student Administration Centre (in the case of damaged, stolen or expired cards) or requested online (in the case of lost cards).
+Please be aware that replacements for lost cards will incur a charge.
+Further information can be found at liverpool.ac.uk/student-administration/ student-administration-centre/documents-idcards/documents-id-cards/